Methodology

 What This Version Shows

-V4.1 implements the full three-layer structural score with a reliability-weighted 4-source exposure ensemble, human bottleneck (theta percentile), and market resilience (group-level employment/wage trends + occupation-level wage structure).
-Net risk is published as risk bands with visible confidence.
-Augmentation potential, impact type classification, and rule-based outlook/scenario modelling are included.
+V7 implements the live structural score with a deterministic 4-source exposure stack, human bottleneck (theta percentile), displacement pressure, demand resilience, and augmentation.
+Net risk remains the published structural headline.
+Uncertainty intervals, explicit demand-signal fields, task-primitives placeholders, and scenario tooling remain published around the score.
 88 estimated modern roles (AI engineer, product manager, prompt engineer, startup operator, creator, gig-worker variants, etc.) are scored as weighted occupation priors plus workflow-aware context adjustments, with dispersion analysis for high-variance compositions.

 Seniority adjustment (V3.2+): the Outlook section now supports experience-level modifiers (Entry-level / Mid-career / Senior).
 Adjustments scale with each occupation's variant sensitivity — roles with high institutional knowledge (e.g., software engineering) vary more by seniority than roles with low context-dependence (e.g., truck driver).
-Grounded in: Stanford "Canaries in the Coal Mine" (2025) showing entry-level displacement pressure, and Anthropic Economic Index (2026) showing 14% drop in job-finding for 22-25 year olds in AI-exposed occupations.
+Grounded in: Stanford "Canaries in the Coal Mine" (2025) showing a 13% relative employment decline for ages 22-25 in most-exposed occupations, and Anthropic Economic Index (2026) showing a 14% lower rate of entering highly AI-exposed occupations for 22-25 year olds.

 Labour monitor is built from official vacancy, recruitment/resignation, retrenchment, and re-entry feeds, then supplemented by MOM quarterly enrichment where the published raw series is annual or incomplete.
 It remains a cluster-level evidence layer, not a hidden scoring multiplier.